Categories: Tips

 10 Qualities Every Instructional Designer Needs To Succeed

-Some instructional designers are quite talented.
+Some instructional designer are quite talented.
 They can develop engaging, captivating courses students can benefit from.
 However, a few are just found to not suit the job.
 So, what qualities are desired in the designer?
-Also what eLearning courses they are to have completed to imbibe in the necessary skills and expertise?
+Also what eLearning courses are they to have completed to imbibe in the necessary skills and expertise?

 10 Qualities that a good Instructional Designer should possess